vladbxb/python-socket/balloon-popper/README.md

 When designing a network architecture, concurrency starts being a real problem.
 In order to have high-frequency loops running (like the server tick loop or the game loop) without stalling them (due to blocking sockets), a pending message queue was used, by constantly listening for new messages on a separate thread and pushing them onto the queue.
 In poll_from_queue's implementation, the messages are constantly popped from the queue, executing a callback on each one until the queue is empty.

+### The multithreading approach

+In a multiplayer game, the server must actively listen to the operations of multiple players, thus requiring parallel execution of tasks.
+In this game server model, a thread is assigned for communicating with each of the connected players' sockets.
+At the color picking phase:
+1. A new player connects to the server, and the server broadcasts the currently taken colors (if some have been taken), so the corresponding buttons are disabled for the new player.
+The server expects the player to pick a color, and the thread blocks until this operation is done (due to how network.recvall is implemented).
+After the player picks a color, the server waits for a game start confirmation message (the next step for the player to take, if they are ready to start the game).
+2. When there are between 2 and 4 players connected, all of which have confirmed the game start, a "leader" thread is chosen (the first one to calculate a boolean).
+Data races are prevented, so only one thread can calculate this boolean.
+While this happens, the other threads wait on a lock, and wake up when the leader has been chosen.
+The other threads go out of scope and the leader thread starts another thread (just a single thread) for handling the game loop based on the current server state (connected players and so on).
+3. The game loop then ensures a balloon for a random player is spawned based on a time interval, and that the non-deterministic actions in the game are synced up for each of the players.

+### The server state model

+When gathering information from the connected players, a ServerState object is used for recording the actions performed in each of their assigned threads.
+A thread locking mechanism is used in order to prevent data races and memory corruption.
+This would happen if two threads wanted to access one of the server state's fields at the same time.
+This is the object that has the authority of what's going on in the game, including the colors assigned to the players, the currently spawned balloons, whether the game started or not, and so on.